madpsy/lora-aprs-python-client/README.md

 Note: Some iGates haven't sent logs for a while so pick one you know is currently active.

+To run from source or build your own binary:

 ```
 git clone https://github.com/madpsy/lora-aprs-python-client.git
 cd lora-aprs-python-client